FStarLang/karamel/book/BufferLibraries.rst

 is represented as an abstract type distinct from regular, immutable, or unitialized buffers (all instances of the base monotonic buffer type).
-Having a separate abstract type allows identifiying const pointers as a separate, disjoint type at extraction, without requiring the built-in Low* checker in KreMLin to insert casts.
+Having a separate abstract type allows identifiying const pointers as a separate, disjoint type at extraction, without requiring the built-in Low* checker in KaRaMeL to insert casts.

 Injecting ``buffer`` or ``ibuffer`` into a ``const_buffer`` generates no casts